 Generally, road bike sizes are for cyclists between 5’1” (155cm) to 6’7” (200cm).
 Depending on the brand, the sizing can range from XXS to XXL or 44 to 62.

-One of the biggest mistakes beginner cyclists makes is purchasing the wrong bike size.
+One of beginner cyclists’ biggest mistakes is purchasing the wrong bike size.
 While it’s still rideable in most cases, this will significantly affect your comfort and hamper your bike handling.

 More reading : How to Determine Your Ideal Bike Size